-In terms of public transport, Bus Eireann and Local Link provide regular bus services to and from Ennis and Kilrush.
+In terms of public transport, Bus Eireann and TFI Local Link Limerick Clare provide regular bus services to and from Ennis and Kilrush.
 These services provide a valuable connection to the service towns and an alternative to the private car for residents and visitors and encourages a modal shift to a more sustainable transport option.
+The TFI Local Link Limerick Clare service is the R335 Ennis-Quilty-Kilrush and stops at the cemetery and Fanny O'Dea's bar twice a day from Monday to Friday.
+The C19 service on Fridays stops in Lissycasey twice that day.